Jon-Frost/DESD/README.md

 ## API Keys

 - Cloudinary keys are optional.
 If blank, the app now uses local media storage and seeded images still work.
 - Stripe keys are optional.
 If blank, checkout falls back to the local non-Stripe flow.
-- For marking, tutors only need `.env` from `.env.example` and the standard seed commands.
+- For environment variables you will need `.env` from `.env.example` and the standard seed commands.

 Demo accounts created by seed command: